 This tiki drum painting depicts two drums who are the classic big buddy little buddy duo.
 However sometimes the big guy can’t resist playing his amigos head especially when they are in the middle of the jungle.
 So next time you hear drums in the jungle don’t worry it’s not ravenous cannibals about to feast on foreign flesh.
 It’s just these two tiki drums making some beats.

-This painting was made with acrylic on birch panel and measures 5″x7″.
-It comes in a rustic wood frame bringing the total size to 11.5″x9.5″.
+This painting was made with several layers of acrylic paint and then outlined in a dark blue One Shot enamel.
+It is painted on a piece of birch panel and measures 8″x10″.
+It comes in an ornate Indonesian style wood frame bringing the total size to 13″x15″.

 This unique piece of tiki pirate art depicts a potion making sea captain who is searching the jungle for buried treasure.
 This tiki style swashbuckler is embellished with pirate style features.
 His crown is a pirate ship that rides his eyebrow waves.
 His beard is adorned with a helm and his right hand is replaced with a classic pirate hook.

 The painting measures 8″x10″ and comes in a rustic custom wood frame bringing the total size to 12.5″x16″.
 The frame has been distressed, staggered, and stained to resemble the planks of a ship.
 The frame is the vessel that carries Blue Beard Tiki on his adventures and wants to birth at your port!

 “Ouroboros Tiki” is a painting of a tiki mug character, who symbolizes the ancient Egyptian ouroboros symbol in a humorous way.
 The ouroboros symbol usually depicts a serpent or dragon eating its own tail.
 It is a symbol of infinity that is represented by something constantly recreating itself.
 It also represents the infinite cycle of nature’s endless creation and destruction, life and death.